 My page is located here.
 It is constantly changing dependent on what Oliver decides to make up or distort that day.
 A screenshot of the recent edits to the page shows this.

-A frequent claim by Oliver is that I am somehow a pedophilia apologist.
+A frequent claim by Oliver is that I am somehow a pedophilia apologist or even a pedophile.
 He has found an old blogpost from 2012 (!) wherein I considered various ways to reduce the harm pedophiles cause.
 As I wrote in the disclaimer added later:

 Historical note (April 2017).
 Since some people went around my blog looking for dirt and found this old post, it seems appropriate to add some disclaimer.
 I had forgotten all about this post until I found I was called a ‘pedophilia apologist’ by my SJW critics.
 The main idea of this post should be obvious to anyone who has studied ethics/meta-ethics: it’s a straightforward application of utilitarianism to a hot issue.
 Given that some people are pedophiles, what is the best way to reduce the amount of problems this causes?
 This discussion is no different from Peter Singer’s other candid discussions of similar taboo topics, e.g. in Practical Ethics.
 Not considering harm reduction approaches because one considers something wrong to begin with is foolish.
 Consider many countries’ ‘zero tolerance’ approach to drugs.
 Because of this they refused to provide free needles to addicts, and this has the obvious result that HIV and other diseases spread easily, including into the general population, causing massive damage.
 For the record, I don’t advocate legalization of pedophilia (sex between ‘legal adults’ and prepubescents), changing the age of consent or any other typical policy proposals of pedophile organizations.
 This is not an issue that’s of particular interest to me which is also why there’s a total of 2 blogposts on this topic out of 903 (as of now).
 I do, however, advocate frank discussion of pedophilia-related issues just as I advocate frank discussion of any other taboo topic.

 One can quibble that the original post was poorly written.
 That may be so, but when I wrote it I had no idea it would haunt me years later due to an internet stalker.
-It was not an important post, just some quick thoughts on a then recent article by Swedish Pirate Party founder Rick Falkvinge discussing the relation between copyright laws, censorship and the ban on possession of child porn.
+It was not an important post, just some quick thoughts on a then recent article by Swedish Pirate Party founder Rick Falkvinge, discussing the relation between copyright laws, censorship and the ban on possession of child porn.
+My post did not suggest any cause of action, but discussed options ranging from forced physical castration to drugged targets — perhaps the two most extreme positions within a utilitarian framework.

 Bias in academia

-There is plenty of indirect evidence of such biases.
+There is plenty of evidence of such biases.
 A long review of the problem of political bias in academia can be found over at Heterodox Academy.
 Briefly put, the vast majority of academics are left-wing for whatever reason (mostly self-selection methinks).
 Because humans are influenced by their beliefs, this causes hostility towards non-leftists and associated ideas.
 More details can be found in this blogpost (which is what Oliver cites).
+Cofnas et al (2017) summarize particularly relevant evidence:

 Kirkegaard describes himself as a “polymath” and “scientist” on his personal blog as well as a “Polymath, philosopher, politician, logician, linguist, psychologist” on his Twitter.
 However, his only qualification is a BA in linguistics; he has no expertise in any of these subjects, nor is he a scientist.
 He posts weird photos of himself trying to look like a lecturer.